Yen Ching-piao: Personal life and early career

 As a child, Yen Ching-piao earned the nickname "winter melon-piao" from his grandfather for his short stature and stocky build.
 Yen married at age 17, and had children, including son Yen Kuan-heng and daughter Yen Li-ming.
-Yen was linked to organized crime in 1986 and imprisoned on Green Island for over three years.
+Yen was linked to organized crime in 1986 and was imprisoned on Green Island for over three years.
 Upon his release, Yen was elected a borough leader, and, in 1994, was elected to the Taiwan Provincial Assembly, becoming the body's youngest member.
 He later served on the Taichung County Council, including a stint as speaker.
 Yen was expelled from the Kuomintang in April 2000, after having publicly backed James Soong's presidential campaign the previous month.

 Yen assumed the chairmanship of the Dajia Jenn Lann Temple in January 1999, and used his position to push for direct travel from Taiwan to mainland China.
-He has become known for leading the Dajia Matsu pilgrimage, a temple event often attended by politicians.
+He has become known for leading the Dajia Mazu Pilgrimage, a temple event often attended by politicians.
 Yen has also served as honorary chairman of the Taiwan Mazu Fellowship.